 Move furniture around and find its perfect placement, even before you decide to buy.

-Shapr3D combines the precision and power of a desktop CAD with the flexibility of the iPad and Apple Pencil.
+Shapr3D combines the precision and power of a desktop CAD with the iPad and Apple Pencil flexibility.

 It sports unique collaborative and learning tools beneficial for engineers, industrial designers, architects, and creators.